-Just a few minutes walk from Downtown Tempe’s Mill Avenue is The Yard Tempe.
-The Yard is a revamped warehouse space on First Street and Farmer Avenue.
-It is home to Culinary Dropout, an expansive gastropub with a cool come-as-you-are vibe with an oversized patio with cornhole games, firepits and ping pong tables.
+Just a few minutes walk from Downtown Tempe’s Mill Avenue is Culinary Dropout at the Yard, an expansive gastropub with a cool come-as-you-are vibe with an oversized patio with cornhole games, firepits and ping pong tables.
 They serve a rotating selection of beers, from classics to Arizona brews.
 Their inventive lunch, dinner and weekend brunch menu ranges from meatloaf to pretzels and fondue.
 And, it’s hard to resist hand-crafted cocktails with names such as “Pistols at Dawn” and the “Smashed Irishman.”